South Korea Military Says fully Ready As Drone Flights Anger North - UrduPoint

 South Korea Military Says 'fully Ready' As Drone Flights Anger North

-Seoul, (APP - UrduPoint / Pakistan Point News - 14th Oct, 2024) South Korea's military said on Monday it was "fully ready" to respond after North Korea ordered troops on the border to prepare to fire in a dispute over drone flights to Pyongyang.
+Seoul, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2024) South Korea's military said Monday that it was "fully ready" to respond after North Korea ordered troops on the border to prepare to fire in a dispute over drone flights to Pyongyang.

 The nuclear-armed North has accused Seoul of flying drones over its capital to drop propaganda leaflets filled with "inflammatory rumours and rubbish", and warned on Sunday that it would consider it "a declaration of war" if another drone was detected.